Contemporary knowledge about God, Evolution, and the meaning of human life.

 In esoteric spiritual practice, among such organs the primary importance must be given to the main organ of emotional love — to the anahata chakra.

 Exercises for development of the spiritual heart and its functions are the fundamental ones on one’s Path to God, on the path of service, on the path to happiness.

 * * *

 Passing from rajas on to sattva, man enters the world of tenderness, bliss, and peace.
 But peace is not laziness and idleness.
 Peace has to do with intensive spiritual doing in the state of inner quietness — hesychia.

 The word hesychasm originated from the Greek word hesychia — inner quietness.
-No spiritual work on the advanced stages is possible unless one has acquired the mastery of hesychia!
+No spiritual work on the advanced stages is possible unless one has mastered hesychia!
 Only when we have stopped boiling inside from various anxieties and emotions, when we have eliminated internal dialogues and monologues, when we have learned to refrain from “shooting out” with the “tentacles” of our senses — indriyas — at objects of the material plane, when we have learned to live without a TV or radio set being permanently turned on, without ceaseless chatting with other people “about anything” — just for the sake of chatting, — it is only then that the real religious practice can become possible for us to perform.
-In order to direct actually one’s look — the look of consciousness — in the direction of God, in order to strive towards the Mergence with Him, we have to acquire the inner peace first.
+In order to actually direct one’s look — the look of the consciousness — towards God, in order to strive for the Mergence with Him, we first have to acquire inner peace.